What are the RBI Norms for Semi Closed Wallet?

 Requirements to be fulfilled for obtaining Semi Closed Wallet license

 - RBI shall notify the minimum capital requirement for banks and NBFCs (authorized by RBI) on time to time basis.

 - All the non-banking entities who want to seek approval from RBI for operating as Semi closed instrument issuers should have a minimum net worth of Rs.500 lacs or 5 crs as per last Balance Sheet.

 - In case the entity is newly incorporated or not even completed one year of its incorporation, then the Certificate from CA of the company duly signed and sealed along with provisional Balance Sheet should be submitted to represent the current net worth of the company.

 - Non-banking entities incorporated in India or listed under Companies Act, 1956 or 2013.

-- The Memorandum of Association of any non-banking entity must specify its operating activity as PPI issuer.
+- The Memorandum of Association of any non-banking entity must specify its operating activity as Prepaid Payments Instruments issuer.

 - Indian incorporated companies which satisfy the capital requirements prescribed under policy guidelines of FDI can also apply for this license.

 - RBI has introduced various safeguards such as KYC, AML, or CFT for reducing any risk associated with non-money and; and introduced necessary provisions to support the guidelines of the compliance.

 - The PPI’s maximum value shall not exceed Rs.
 50000.